Howard Kunreuther

-Howard C. Kunreuther (born 1938) is an American economist.
-He is the James G. Dinan professor emeritus of decision sciences and public policy at the Wharton School of the University of Pennsylvania.
+Howard Charles Kunreuther (November 14, 1938 – August 1, 2023) was an American economist.
+He was the James G. Dinan professor emeritus of decision sciences and public policy at the Wharton School of the University of Pennsylvania.

 Background

-He received an A.B. in economics from Bates College, and a PhD in the same subject from the Massachusetts Institute of Technology.
-He is a fellow of the American Association for the Advancement of Science, and a distinguished fellow of the Society for Risk Analysis.
+Howard Charles Kunreuther received an A.B. in economics from Bates College, and a PhD in the same subject from the Massachusetts Institute of Technology.
+He was a fellow of the American Association for the Advancement of Science, and a distinguished fellow of the Society for Risk Analysis.

 His research focuses on managing and financing losses due to technological and natural hazards such as high-level radioactive waste repositories, and extreme events such as climate change, terrorism, earthquakes, floods, and hurricanes.

+Howard Kunreuther died on August 1, 2023, at the age of 84.

 Research

 Interdependent Security

 In an interdependent world, the risks faced by any one agent depend not only on its choices but also on those of others.
 One weak link in a system can cause large losses to others.
 An example is the bombing of Pan Am Flight 103 in 1988: the bomb was loaded onto a plane at a low-security airport in Malta and transferred to Pan Am 103 where it was set to explode when the plane was 25,000 feet in the air.